apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### `max_stream_load_timeout_second`

 This configuration is specifically used to limit timeout setting for stream load.
-It is to prevent that failed stream load transactions to be aborted after a long time because of the user's large timeout setting.
+It is to prevent that failed stream load transactions cannot be canceled within a short time because of the user's large timeout setting.

 ### `max_tolerable_backend_down_num`